Admission Requirements

 How do I submit my application?

 All applications must be submitted through CASPA.
-CASPA application help center for any question concerning your PA School application: https://help.liaisonedu.com/CASPA_Applicant_Help_Center
+Refer to the CASPA application help center for any question concerning your PA School application: https://help.liaisonedu.com/CASPA_Applicant_Help_Center

 Please designate CASPA as a trusted source through your email provider, to ensure you receive email notifications from the program.
 The CASPA verification process begins once your transcripts, letters of reference, personal statement, and other supporting documents are received by CASPA.
 The verification process can take up to four weeks.
 The Program will begin reviewing prospective students when their application is verified by CASPA.
 Entry into the program will be based on the successful completion of prerequisites, the interview process and space availability.